ariji1/ML_cohort_2018_19/readme.md

-### This repository includes all the algorithms and the topics covered for thefulfilment of the course MSIT with specialization in Machine Learning
+### This repository includes all the algorithms and the topics covered for the fulfilment of the course MSIT with specialization in Machine Learning